guardian/frontend/docs/01-start-here/01-installation-steps.md

 **Hello there!** 👋 After completing this setup guide, we would greatly appreciate it if you could complete our [Frontend Setup
 Questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSc6CVY0z-cGm2_Jm7gKkWbZ3yIlK0FaKPJZO3jAjxsZNSc5oQ/viewform?c=0&w=1).
 It should only take 3 minutes and wil help us improve this documentation and the setup process in the future.
+Thank you! 🙏

 Before checking out the repository you may need to add your guardian email address to your github account and [add an SSH key to your GitHub account](https://help.github.com/articles/generating-ssh-keys/).
 Before pushing changes you may